valhuber/ApiLogicServer/README.md

 Please see [Architecture - How It Works](https://github.com/valhuber/ApiLogicServer/wiki/Architecture#internals---how-it-works).

 # Installation
-As of release 3.00.00, you can install using Docker (recommended), or standard `pip` install.
+As of release 3.00.00, you can install using Docker (recommended), standard `pip` install, or PytonAnywhere.

 ## Docker Installation
 [Docker installation](https://github.com/valhuber/ApiLogicServer/wiki/Working-with-Docker)